Asian Tour: History

 The Asian PGA was formed in July 1994 at a meeting in Hong Kong attended by PGA representatives from eight countries.
 The first season of the APGA Omega Tour, as it was known for sponsorship reasons, was played in 1995 and within a few years it had supplanted the existing tour in the region, the Asia Golf Circuit that was run by the Asia Pacific Golf Confederation, as the leading golf tour in Asia outside of Japan.
 In 1998 the Asian Tour became the sixth member of the International Federation of PGA Tours.
 Under a new sponsorship deal, between 1999 and 2003 the tour was known as the Davidoff Tour, before adopting its current name in 2004.

 In 2002, the tour moved its office from Hong Kong to Malaysia and in 2004 the tour was taken over by a new organisation established by the players, who had been in dispute with the previous management.
 In 2007 it moved to new headquarters on the resort island of Sentosa in Singapore, which is also the home to what was at that time the tour's richest sole sanctioned tournament, the Singapore Open.

 In 2009 a rival tour, the OneAsia Tour, was established.
 Relations between the two tours are hostile.

 In 2010, the Asian Tour launched the Asian Development Tour (ADT) as a developmental circuit.
 Five events were played the first year.
 By 2015 the tour had expanded to holding 28 tournaments with US$2.2 million of prize money.

 With LIV Golf's initial investment in the Asian Tour having been reported in late 2021.
 The 2022 season marked the introduction of the International Series, which was unveiled in February.
 The series was to consist of 10 events to be added to Asian Tour schedules over the following 10 years, with each event featuring prize funds between and $2,000,000.
 The investment being primarily backed by LIV Golf.

+In July 2026, the Asian Tour entered a strategic alliance with the PGA Tour and the European Tour, effective through at least 2029.
+The partnership provided for at least two co-sanctioned Asian Tour events in each of the following three years and aimed to create additional pathways for Asian Tour players to compete on European circuits.